I launched a podcast in 2013. I hit 75 episodes and 141 five-star reviews. I still quit.

 The podcast that was working

 It was called Marketing Access Pass.
 MAP for short.
-The idea was a roadmap to online success for people trying to build a business on the internet.
+The pitch was a roadmap to online success for people trying to build a business on the internet.

-The mic was one of the best on the market at the time.
+The mic was one of the best on the market.
 I spent real money on the setup.
-I sat in the living room of my condo in California and put in the hours.
+I sat in the living room of our condo in California and put in the hours.
+Linh was building the agency side.
+I was building the audience side.
+We were doing this thing.

 The numbers grew.
 The list grew.
 People wrote back saying they liked it.
 A few even walked up to me at conferences and recognized my voice.
 At one point the show was sitting on iTunes next to Pat Flynn, Lewis Howes, John Lee Dumas, and Michael Stelzner.
 Their shows had massive audiences.
 Mine was in the same grid.
 Company I did not deserve yet.

-It wasn’t that no one was listening.
-It was that I couldn’t tell anyone who I was listening for.
+It was not that no one was listening.
+It was that I could not name the one person I was making it for.

 Why “entrepreneur” isn’t a person